 What to serve with steak kabobs

-Rice is a great accompaniment to steak kabobs and vegetable kabobs.
+Rice is a great accompaniment to these Steak Kabobs with Italian Marinade.
 White rice, brown rice, or wild rice are all great choices.

-Along with the kabobs, a Mississippi Mud Ice Cream Pie would be a delicious dessert!
+Along with the kabobs, a Mississippi Mud Ice Cream Pie is a delicious dessert!